 They come at a cost, so you’re going to have to decide which is more important to you.

 Your pocketbook or an easier culinary life, because when you strip both of those things away and judge the Ultra Power and the Artisan on their mixing power and ability alone, there’s nothing to separate them.

-They’ll both mix whatever you baking and cooking heart wants, and needs, them too.
-The choice, as an infinitely wiser soul than us once said, is yours.
+They’ll mix whatever your baking and cooking heart wants and needs, too.
+The choice, as an infinitely wiser soul than us, once said, is yours.

 Want to compare more Kitchenaid stand mixers to know what to buy and get the best value for your purchase?
 You might like these: